mehulagg/gitlab/doc/development/documentation/styleguide/index.md

 for the section.
 The version information must be surrounded by blank lines, and each entry should be on its own line.

-Features should declare the GitLab version that introduced a feature in a blockquote following the header:
+Add the version history information as a blockquote:

 ```markdown
 ## Feature name